forgerock-dss/ForgeRock-Failure-Message-Auth-Node/README.md

 ![ScreenShot](./example3.png)

-Within the Failure Node configuration set the Use Shared State to set Failure Message option to enabled and set the Shared State Attribute value to the same as that set in the Input Collector Node - in this case Failure.
+Within the Failure Node configuration set the Use Shared State to set Failure Message option to enabled and set the Shared State Attribute value to the same as that set in the Input Collector Node - in this case Failure:

-The complete Tree looks like this:

 ![ScreenShot](./example2.png)